 - Raffles House: New undergraduate students on a course at one of our Central London campuses, continuing undergraduate and postgraduate students on a course at any of our campuses (42 week tenancy).

-- Alexander Fleming Hall: Study Abroad and Exchange students, continuing undergraduates (38 week tenancy) and postgraduates (38 week tenancy).
+- Alexander Fleming Hall: Study Abroad and Exchange students, continuing undergraduates (38 week tenancy) and postgraduates (38 week tenancy with the option to extend throughout the summer for academic reasons).

 For more information on our halls, visit our Accommodation page.